From living in a car to living within a community's embrace

 The 58 Las Vegas strip massacre victims are honored through 58 random acts of kindness

-, who runs a nonprofit organization in Los Angeles, vowed to do 58 acts of kindness in their honor.
+AP/REX/ShutterstockThe Las Vegas Strip massacre was a horrific act, leaving countless lives changed forever.
+In honor of the 58 men and women who lost their lives that day, Lisa Schachtel Kodimer, who runs a nonprofit organization in Los Angeles, vowed to do 58 acts of kindness in their honor.
 Each good deed is geared towards paying it forward in an attempt to trump evil with unending good.
 Kodimer has done things like adding extra money to tips and picking up strangers' checks in restaurants.
 She always shares her motivation for her good deed and asks that others follow suit.
-Here are 10 ideas for random acts of kindness you can do today
+Here are 10 ideas for random acts of kindness you can do today.

 A fire is no match for this brave teenager